nxskok/c33-notes/slides_c33.md

 correctly guesses that:
 - id and group are text (categorical variables). id is actually “identifier variable”: identifies individuals.
-- x and y are integers (quantitative variables that here have no decimal point).
-Decimal numbers would be labelled num or double.
+- x and y are "double": numbers that might have a decimal point in them.

 ## R Studio on your own computer